Quafadas/millSite/site/docs/_docs/Getting_Started.md

 Scaladoc options.
 See
 [scaladoc manual](https://docs.scala-lang.org/scala3/guides/scaladoc/index.html)

-If your have mills VCS plugin enabled, something like;
+In the relatively common case, where you have mills VCS plugin enabled and wish to publish a library, something like;

 ```
   def latestVersion: T[String] = T{VcsVersion.vcsState().lastTag.getOrElse("0.0.0").replace("v", "")}